hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server.html.markdown

 * `maintenance_window` - (Optional) A `maintenance_window` block as defined below.

-~> **NOTE:** A `maintenance_window` block **cannot** be included in the configuration file during the intial creation of the PostgreSQL Flexible Server.
-If you do include the `maintenance_window` block during the intial creation of the PostgreSQL Flexible Server it will cause an unclear `Resource Not Found` error messages.
+~> **NOTE:** A `maintenance_window` block **cannot** be included in the configuration file during the initial creation of the PostgreSQL Flexible Server.
+If you do include the `maintenance_window` block during the initial creation of the PostgreSQL Flexible Server it will cause an unclear `Resource Not Found` error messages.

 * `backup_retention_days` - (Optional) Number of days to retain Backups for the server.
 Possible values are between `7` and `35` inclusive.
 Defaults to `7`.